hadley/adv-r/Functionals.md

 optimise(sin, c(0, pi), maximum = TRUE)
 ```

 In statistics, optimisation is often used for maximum likelihood estimation.
-Maximum likelihood estimation (MLE) is a natural fit for functional programming.
-We have a problem and a general technique to solve it.
-MLE also works well with closures because the arguments to a likelihood fall into two groups: the data, which is fixed for a given problem, and the parameters, which will vary as we try to find a maximum numerically.
-This naturally gives rise to an approach like the following.
+Maximum likelihood estimation (MLE) is a natural fit for functional programming because we have a well defined problem domain and a general technique to solve it.
+In MLE, we have two sets of parameters: the data, which is fixed for a given problem, and the parameters, which will vary as we try to find the maximum.
+That fits naturally with closures because we can have two layers of parameters to a closure.
+Closures plus optimisation gives rise to an approach to solving MLE problems like the following.

 First, we create a function that computes the negative log likelihood (NLL) for a given dataset.
-In in R, it's common to use the negative since `optimise()` defaults to findinging the minimum.
+In R, it's common to use the negative since `optimise()` defaults to findinging the minimum.

 ```R
 poisson_nll <- function(x) {